AirPorter

 We decided that our IoT solution would focus on real-time updates, time-management, and navigation assistance since these areas can be significantly improved through the implementation of an IoT system.
 The following ideas were considered based on feedback from our research:

-1. Collect and display accurate information about the wait times for check-in, TSA, and immigration, along with flight updates using beacons, GPS, and/or BLE technologies.
+Collect and display accurate information about the wait times for check-in, TSA, and immigration, along with flight updates using beacons, GPS, and/or BLE technologies

-2. Provide suggestions/notifications for time management based on estimated wait times at various stages, as well as the overall travel time between different parts of the airport
+Provide time management suggestions based on estimated wait times at various stages, as well as the overall travel time between different parts of the airport

-3. Accelerate navigation and travel within the airport for anxious and late travelers using robots and/or self-driving vehicles within the airport
+Accelerate travel within the airport for anxious and late travelers using robots and/or self-driving vehicles within the airport

-We also considered the following design constraints when ideating and prototyping different IoT solutions:
+We also considered the following design requirements and constraints when ideating and prototyping different IoT solutions:

 Infrastructure Compatibility